Noam527/CP_library/Strings/Suffix Automaton/README.md

 - A string $x$ is a substring of $S$ iff there exists a path for $x$.
 We can use this to count distinct substrings as the number of paths in the DAG.
 - The accepting states of the automaton can be found by looking at the node of the entire string, and its path to root in the suffix link chain.
 - To find the lexicographically minimum suffix, simply jump on the smallest edges until an accepting state is reached.
 The $k$-th lexicographically minimal suffix / substring can also be found in a similar manner.
 - To count the number of occurrences of a substring, we need to compute $|I(x)|$ for every node.
-Observe that this value is 1 exactly for the leaves in the suffix links tree, and otherwise it is the number of leaves in the subtree (subtree sum), which can be computed in dfs.
-You can find these leaves by looking at the links.
+Observe that it is exactly 1 for the nodes created not be cloning, and otherwise, if we look at the suffix links tree, then it is the number of such nodes in the subtree.
+So we can set it to `1` for all non-cloned nodes, and then iterate on nodes in decreasing order of length and do `count[link[v]] += count[v]`.

 ### Tests and Benchmarks
 - Longest common substring: https://judge.yosupo.jp/submission/237849